 Urban Vegetable Gardening

-How to grow edibles in pots and planters
+How to grow veggies in pots and planters

-FOR SOME gardeners, growing vegetables in containers is a necessity.
-Urban gardening make use of rooftops, balconies, alleyways, sidewalks or whatever little space the gardener has available.
+For some gardeners, growing vegetables in containers is a necessity.
+Urban gardening often means growing on rooftops, balconies, alleyways, sidewalks or whatever little space the gardener has available.
 Gardeners with physical disabilities find that growing vegetables in containers makes them far easier to reach and tend.
-Property with difficult soil conditions (sand, stone, clay, permafrost …) make growing vegetables especially challenging.
+Difficult soil conditions (sand, stone, clay) makes growing vegetables especially challenging.
 And even in urban areas, gardeners often find container gardening is a way to avoid sharing their harvest with deer, rabbits and woodchucks.

 If you are new to growing vegetables in containers, or have had limited success, here are a few tips to help you succeed.